Why is my dog reactive?

 How do I progress?

-Like with any dog training, you can only progress at a pace which is comfortable for your German Shepherd.
+Like with any dog training, you can only progress at a pace which is comfortable for your dog.
 Don't be afraid to take a step back before you can move forward.
 This is not uncommon in dog training.
 It's more important that you develop strong foundations rather than skipping parts out and progressing too quickly.
 When planning your training and progression, you could try some of the options listed below, but you MUST ensure your dog is kept under the threshold.
 If your dog is pushed too hard and too fast then you could undo all your hard work.

 Options for progression: